ETS-Android5/taskmaster-3/README.md

 - User can add a task with a given title, description, status, and team.
 This will be added to the users current task list.
 - User can optionally upload an image file when creating a task.
+- Users can can choose to upload a file to a new task page when browsing in other applications.

 ### View a specific task